MegaBitmap/UDPBD-for-XEBP/README.md

 ### UDPBD

-  * An OEM network adapter if using a fat PS2.
+  * A PS2 slim (built-in ethernet) or a fat PS2 with an original Sony network/HDD adapter.
   * A PC with enough free space to store game ISOs.
   * A MBR FAT32 or exFAT formatted USB drive 1GB or larger.
   This is used for XEB+ and assorted files, game ISOs are stored on the PC.